Anger Management Counselling in London and Online

 Anger is a normal human emotion and can even be useful at times if channeled in a helpful way.
 However, when it becomes strong, frequent and lasts for a long time it can have a major impact upon relationships, studies, work and our general wellbeing.
 For these cases, we offer expert anger management counselling in London and online.
-Anger counselling, therapy or CBT, delivered by a trained psychologist, counsellor or therapist might be what you need to help you manage such a powerful emotion in a way which is not harmful.
+Anger counselling, therapy or CBT Therapy, delivered by a trained psychologist, counsellor or therapist might be what you need to help you manage such a powerful emotion in a way which is not harmful.
 In this page you can find helpful information about anger issues and book with a counsellor or therapist to to start making a lasting positive change.